Le Divorce: Reception

 Le Divorce was given an initial limited release on August 8, 2003, in 34 theaters, where it grossed $516,834 on its opening weekend.
-It went into wide release on August 29, in 701 theaters, where it grossed $1.5M on its opening weekend.
-The film went on to make $9 million in North America and $3.9M in the rest of the world, for a worldwide total of $12.9M.
+It went into wide release on August 29, in 701 theaters, where it grossed $1.5 million on its opening weekend.
+The film went on to make $9 million in North America and $3.9 million in the rest of the world, for a worldwide total of $12.9 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 36 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and felt that it did not "work on its intended level, because we don't care enough about the interactions of the enormous cast.
 But it works in another way, as a sophisticated and knowledgeable portrait of values in collision".
-In his review for The New York Times, A.O.
-Scott wrote: "As it is, Le Divorce is tasteful, but almost entirely without flavor.
+In his review for The New York Times, A. O. Scott wrote: "As it is, Le Divorce is tasteful, but almost entirely without flavor.
 It is tough work to sit through a comedy made by filmmakers with so little sense of timing and no evident sense of humor".
 Entertainment Weekly gave the film a "C" rating and Owen Gleiberman wrote: "I'm disappointed to report that Hudson and Watts have no chemistry as sisters, perhaps because Watts never seems like the expatriate artiste she's supposed to be playing".
 In his review for the Village Voice, David Ng wrote: "Indeed, featuring a boatload of intercontinental stars who have little to do, Le Divorce uncannily embodies its privileged bilingual milieu.
 At worst, it suggests a documentary of its own lavish wrap party".
 Premiere magazine's Glenn Kenny gave the film three out of four stars and wrote that "the picture is a nice return to form for Ivory and company, as well as a welcome stretch for Kate Hudson, whose luminous talents, I fear, are going to be hidden under bushels of stupid Hollywood romantic comedies for the foreseeable future".
 In his review for The New York Observer, Andrew Sarris wrote: "The film's greatest achievement, however, is in keeping a dizzying variety of characters at odds with each other without any breach of good manners, and without descending to facile stereotypes and caricatures".